-Using CB Insights data, we analyzed the surge in auto tech private markets financing through 2017, including a breakdown of how much financing has gone specifically to the autonomous driving ecosystem.
+Using CB Insights data, we analyzed the surge in auto tech private markets financing through 2018, including a breakdown of how much financing has gone specifically to the autonomous driving sector.

-We define auto tech as companies that use software to improve safety, convenience, and efficiency in cars, specifically looking at:
+We define auto tech as companies that use software to improve safety, convenience, and efficiency in cars, including:

 - Assisted and autonomous driving

 - Fleet telematics